-- Perform the tests described in this guide, from 12.2.1 to 12.2.3.5. - If and only if the results are satisfactory, proceed as follows: - ✓ Energize the transformer without load, for a minimum of 4 hours for mineral oil transformers and a minimum of 6 hours for vegetable oil transformers. - ✓ Once the minimum energizing time without load has expired, gradually connect the load, according to the following table:

-- Once all the load is installed, periodically check the operation of the transformer. - Keep a written record of the final installation conditions. - Clean and order the work area.
+- Perform the tests described in this guide, from 12.2.1 to 12.2.4.5. - If and only if the results are satisfactory, proceed as follows: - Energize the transformer without load, for a minimum of 4 hours for mineral oil transformers and a minimum of 6 hours for vegetable oil transformers. - ✓ Once the minimum energizing time without load has expired, connect the load. - Once the load is installed, periodically check the operation of the transformer. - Keep a written record of the final installation conditions. - Clean and order the work area.

-If during the execution of the tests described in this guide, from numeral 12.2.1 to numeral 12.2.3.5, you encounter any inconvenience, take into account the recommendations in the table below:
+If during the execution of the tests described in this guide, from numeral 12.2.1 to numeral 12.2.4.5, you encounter any inconvenience, take into account the recommendations in the table below: